evandisoft/RedOnion/README.md

 - We want people to be able to explore their own or other's mods using this mod.
 - We want to be able to interact with the program in an unrestricted way and we think others will enjoy that as well.

+**We may, in the future, create an optional sandbox.
+But that will come later.**

 # RedOnion and Kerbalua

 A joint effort of Evan Dickinson and Lukáš Fireš to create